 What you need to know

-Less than 5% of the estimated 100,000 people living with HIV in the UK do not know that they have the virus.
-Of those who are diagnosed, more than 95% of people are on treatment leading to successful control of the virus.
-When a person living with HIV is on effective treatment, levels of the virus in the blood are so low that the virus can no longer be detectable and damage the immune system – this is called being ‘undetectable’.
-A person with an ‘undetectable viral load’ cannot pass HIV on through sex.
+About 5% of the estimated 100,000 people living with HIV in the UK do not know that they have the virus.
+Of those who are diagnosed, more than 95% are on treatment, leading to successful control of the virus.
+When a person living with HIV is on effective treatment, levels of the virus in the blood are so low that the virus can no longer be detected or damage the immune system.
+This is called being undetectable.
+A person with an undetectable viral load cannot pass HIV on through sex.

 Pre-exposure Prophylaxis (PrEP) is a combination of commonly used anti-HIV drugs taken by an HIV negative person, to reduce the risk of getting HIV.
 It is recommended to people who are at high risk of HIV.
 Find out more about PrEP.